 It gives you an energy boost

 Think you can’t get through the day without your morning caffeine boost?
-Well, water can give you energy as well, and not the short-lived energy boost of a cup of coffee or sugary drinks.
+Well, water can give you energy as well, and not the short-lived energy of coffee or sugary drinks.
 Your body is made up mostly of water.
-It loses it throughout the day through perspiration, breathing and urination, so you have to replace it for your body to work efficiently, particularly the heart and digestive tract.
+It loses it throughout the day through perspiration, breathing and urination.
+You have to replace the water for your body to work efficiently, particularly the heart and digestive tract.
 The more efficiently your whole body works, the better you’ll feel and the more energy you’ll have – and as a woman with PCOS, you can appreciate how important some extra energy can be.

 It’s good for the skin

-Many people question whether this is scientifically true, so I’m prepared to be questioned on this one, but from my own experience, when I’m dehydrated my skin looks tired and unhealthy too.
+Many people question whether this is scientifically true, so I’m prepared to be questioned on this one.
+But from my own experience, when I’m dehydrated my skin looks tired and unhealthy.
 As mentioned above, staying properly hydrated flushes out the toxins in your body, and that includes the skin.

-I had to see a speech therapist for a while a few years ago and she told me that the vocal cords are one of the last parts of the body to benefit from hydration.
-The body basically makes the decision on which parts need water the most and so it’s natural to assume that the body will provide hydration to your vital organs before anything else.
+I had to see a speech therapist a few years ago and she told me that the vocal cords are one of the last parts of the body to benefit from hydration.
+The body basically makes the decision on which parts need water the most.
+It’s natural to assume that the body will provide hydration to your vital organs before anything else.
 Drinking plenty of water ensures your body doesn’t have to ration it and neglect the less important organs.
 If you have dry skin problems, try drinking more water and see if it improves (it won’t be instant and will take at least a few weeks).

 Good for weightloss

-Water helps to suppress the appetite and it doesn’t have any calories.
+Water helps to suppress the appetite and it’s calorie-free.
 A win win!
 The body’s process of burning calories requires plenty of water to be efficient, and then more water to help flush the resulting toxins from your body.

 Why Water and Not Other Liquids?

 Many people find it hard to drink water.
-It’s not really something I understand as it has very little taste and has always been my drink of choice, even as a child, but I can accept that some of you would prefer to drink squashes, juices and soft drinks instead.
+It’s not really something I understand as it has very little taste and has always been my drink of choice, even as a child.
+However, I know many of you would prefer to drink squashes, juices and soft drinks instead.

 While not all soft drinks are bad for you, and some will provide the water you need during the day, there are a number of reasons to opt for water over anything else (and I don’t have a vested interest in a mineral water company):